 COLLEGE STATION, Texas – About 800 guests, students, and military veterans attended a special ceremony to remember the attack on Pearl Harbor at the Bush Library in College Station Wednesday.

-The guests honored were President George H.W.Bush, and Senator Bob Dole of Kansas, who both served in world war two.
+The guests honored were President George H.W.Bush, and Senator Bob Dole of Kansas, who both served in World War II.

-They were among 27 WWII veterans who attended, including Aaron Cook, 94, of Houston, who was a nineteen-year-old naval airman, stationed on Ford Island alongside battleship row when the Japanese attacked.
+They were among 27 World War II veterans who attended, including Aaron Cook, 94, of Houston, who was a 19-year-old naval airman, stationed on Ford Island alongside battleship row when the Japanese attacked.

 “I grew up in one day.”
 Cook said.